What you want to know about Kiwi Co (formerly Kiwi Crate)…and maybe more.

 (We just got our third crate in the mail this weekend, so my review/opinion is based off of all three crates we’ve received.)

 The Kiwi Crate arrived neat and perfect on our doorstep.
 The contents were well-packaged and even arranged with an introduction and instructions on top.
 The supplies for the craft were all included–from tape stickers, to rubber bands, brads, even markers and scissors.
 Once we sat down at the table we really didn’t need to get up for anything.
 Except for, maybe, potty breaks.

 Each activity in the crate (there’s usually 2 main activities and one smaller one) comes with its own instruction folder, a sticker for your Kiwi Adventures, cutout figures of Kiwi and his flying squirrel friend that work great with the crate turned diorama.

-Each crate also includes its own issue of explore!, Kiwi Crate’s own magazine, filled with comics, DIY activities pertaining to your crate’s theme, pages to color and draw, other fun little games, and suggested resources.
+Each crate also includes its own issue of explore!, Kiwi Co’s own magazine, filled with comics, DIY activities pertaining to your crate’s theme, pages to color and draw, other fun little games, and suggested resources.

 The supplies were top-notch.
 Honestly, a better quality than I would’ve purchased myself.
 Definitely impressed.